ayanworks/polygon-did-registrar/README.md

 ## Register

-Register of DID is done by logging the transaction on the polygon-register contract, by invoking
+Register of DID is done by logging the transaction on the polygon-register smart contract, by invoking

 ```
 import { registerDID } from "polygon-did-registrar";